 Here we come a-Wassailing, a-Mumming and a-Carolling!
 We all love the best Christmas festive traditions – they offer us a chance to get together with families or friends and enjoy a time of celebration.
-Three of the older Christmas traditions have changed through the centuries but at the heart of each of them is a theme of the community coming together to celebrate and sing.
+These older Christmas traditions have changed through the centuries but at the heart of each of them is a theme of the community coming together to celebrate and sing.

 A great opening song for any Christmas celebration.
 This rocky number is full of bounce, energy and syncopation, conveying all the excitement of traditional Christmas festivities.

 - Where Shall We Go This Christmas? – Sing Christmas

 How does Christmas sound in different countries around the world?
 Let's travel to Jamaica, Spain, Kenya and Russia to find out!
 Includes optional harmony which is great for older children.